Start turning reviews into revenue with a no obligations free trial. No credit card needed.

 Next, before your guest arrives, offer them an upgrade at a discounted price.
 The Customer Alliance pre-stay email offers the advantage of allowing you to start a conversation with your guest, but also to offer them something advantageous to them, with the common goal of putting the guest in the best conditions in their stay, A room upgrade is also a great way to sign up new guests to your loyalty programme, in which they can automatically enjoy this kind of benefit for their next stay at your hotel or others in your group.

-The activities available in or outside of your hotel represent a broad topic.
+The activities available in or outside of your hotel represent a broad topic and a good source of corss-selling.
 Depending on the services you sell, you can communicate these to your guests.
 Your spa is a good example; virtually anyone in your clientele could be tempted by a massage.
 This service may therefore appeal to a couple on a romantic weekend, or a businessman wanting to relax after a long working day.
 Anticipate these requirements by promoting your facilities and encourage your guests to come and try them out.

 As a hotel owner, you are an active player in your town or region’s tourism industry.
 Perhaps you work closely with other businesses in the area (theatre, theme park, museum…).
 With the Customer Alliance pre-stay email, you can provide your guests with information about the various activities they can experience during their stay.
 Grasp this opportunity to show that you are a real expert on your area and want them to have the best possible stay.

 All that’s left for you to do now is to implement a strategy to make additional sales.
 This may seem like a significant amount of work to do considering the difficulties linked to operations, but remember the benefits you will get in the long term.